gravitational/careers/challenges/systems/challenge.md

 Before writing the actual code, create a brief design document in Google Docs or markdown in Github and share with the team.

-This document should consist of key trade-offs, design approaches, scope and tradeoffs, security, and API.
+This document should cover at least: design approach, trade-offs, scope, proposed API, and security considerations.
+For security, please include considerations for transport layer, authentication, and authorization.

 Please avoid writing an overly detailed design document.
 Use this document to make sure the team could provide feedback on your design and demonstrate that you've investigated the problem space.